kestra-io/docs/content/blogs/2024-06-27-realtime-triggers.md

          20 |      envisioneer cross-media convergence |      Electronics |           wolfe
 ```

-We will be using [products.csv](https://huggingface.co/datasets/kestra/datasets/raw/main/csv/products.csv) to populate this data.
-We want to enrich the event by putting the product information to it, and generate the detailed record as follows:
+In the flow, we want to enrich the order event by putting the product information to it, and generate the detailed record as follows:

 ```json
 {